Here’s a look at the life of John Hinckley Jr., who attempted to kill President Ronald Reagan in 1981, but was found not guilty by reason of insanity.

-June 2007 - A judge rules that Hinckley may make six-night visits to his parent's home in Virginia, but longer visits are denied until the hospital submits a more detailed proposal of Hinckley's schedule.
+June 2007 - The court rules that Hinckley may make six-night visits to his parent’s home in Virginia, but longer visits are denied until the hospital submits a more detailed proposal of Hinckley’s schedule.

-February 2008 - Hinckley is allowed to attend his father's funeral in Williamsburg, Virginia.
+February 2008 - Is given permission to attend his father’s funeral in Williamsburg, Virginia.

-June 2009 - Judge Friedman increases the length of Hinckley's visits home to 10 days 12 times per year.
-Hinckley is also authorized to obtain a driver's license.
+June 2009 - The court increases the length of Hinckley’s visits home to 10 days.
+Hinckley is also authorized to obtain a driver’s license.
 The judge agrees he is not a danger to himself or others under the proper conditions.

-May 2011 - Judge Friedman approves Hinckley's request for additional unsupervised visits to his mother's home in Virginia.
+May 2011 - The court approves Hinckley’s request for additional unsupervised visits to his mother’s home in Virginia.

-December 20, 2013 - A federal judge agrees to let Hinckley have expanded conditional release from a Washington psychiatric hospital, where he currently has been detained.
-Judge Paul Friedman on Friday said Hinckley is allowed 17 day periods of off-campus visits to his mother's home in Williamsburg, Virginia—up from the current 10-day visits.
+December 20, 2013 - The court agrees to let Hinckley have expanded conditional release from a Washington psychiatric hospital, where he currently has been detained.
+Judge Friedman said Hinckley is allowed 17-day periods of off-campus visits to his mother’s home in Williamsburg, Virginia—up from the current 10-day visits.

 August 4, 2014 - Brady dies at the age of 73.